BasicWolf/archived-concrete-settings/docs/advanced.rst

 Validators
 ..........

+**TODO**: @setting

 Validators is a collection of callables which validate the value of the setting.
 The interface of the callable is defined in :meth:`Validator.__call__() <concrete_settings.validators.Validator.__call__>`.
 If validation fails, a validator raises :class:`SettingsValidationError <concrete_settings.exceptions.SettingsValidationError>` with failure details.
+Individual Setting validators are supplied in ``validators`` argument of an explicit Setting declaration.
+Also some :ref:`behaviors <automated_setting_behaviors>` add certain validators to a setting.

-The mandatory validators, which are applied to every Setting in Settings are defined in :attr:`Settings.mandatory_validators <concrete_settings.Settings.mandatory_validators>` tuple.
+The *mandatory validators* are applied to every Setting in Settings.
+They are defined
+in :attr:`Settings.mandatory_validators <concrete_settings.Settings.mandatory_validators>` tuple.
-The default validators are applied to a Setting that has no validators of its own.
+The *default validators* are applied to a Setting that has no validators of its own.
 They are defined in
 :attr:`Settings.default_validators <concrete_settings.Settings.default_validators>`.
 :class:`ValueTypeValidator <concrete_settings.validators.ValueTypeValidator>` is